“No one sleeps in this room without

 Submission Formatting

-In a contest where restrictions are part of the pleasure of the work, we're setting formatting guidelines this year to help make sure that if your poem is chosen for publication, there is minimal disturbance to how it appears on the page as a result of formatting.
+In a contest where restrictions are part of the pleasure of the work, we've set formatting guidelines to help make sure that if your poem is chosen for publication, there is minimal disturbance to how it appears on the page as a result of formatting.
 We appreciate your understanding and cooperation.

 • Poems should be submitted in Times New Roman font, 11 point.